-COVID-19 has changed the world.
-Face masks have become so important that they’re becoming a way to express yourself, shopping online has become the norm for the masses, travel has all but died, children are experiencing school at home rather than in classrooms, and adults are moving to working remotely with shocking speed.
+The COVID-19 pandemic has changed the world.
+Face masks became a way to express yourself, shopping online has become the norm for the masses, travel all but died, children experienced school at home rather than in classrooms, and adults are moving to working remotely with shocking speed.

 Some of these adaptations will prove to be nothing more than short-term changes in behavior and trends.
 Others are here to stay.

 The stock market, too, has been on a wild ride.
-Parts of the economy were closed, revenues for some companies all but ceased, and investors reacted with widespread selling, sending stock prices plummeting.
-While some stocks have made nearly a full recovery, many sectors within the market continue to struggle.
+Parts of the economy were closed, revenues for some companies all but ceased, and investors reacted with a selloff, sending stock prices plummeting in just about every sector except health care.
+While some stocks, especially tech stocks and a handful of meme stocks, have made nearly a full recovery, many sectors of the market continue to struggle.

 There’s Good News Nearly Every Week